Incompatibility of optimized protection of entanglement and teleportation fdelity in the presence of decoherence: Environmental interaction modelled by ADC and characterization of quantum correlation

-where the subscript $i\in\{1,\,2\}$ corresponds to the $i$th qubit.
-Alice sends $2$nd qubit to the receiver, say, Bob separated at a distant location.
-Note that both concurrence and TF take the maximum value, unity for the prepared state $|\psi\rangle_{12}$.
-When the $2$nd qubit transits through the environment, it interacts with the environment.
-Due to the effect of the environmental interaction, the initially prepared pure entangled state becomes a mixed entangled state.
-As a result, the entanglement between two-qubit decreases and the TF drops.
-When the TF falls below $2/3$, the state becomes useless for teleportation.
-In this work, we consider two different scenarios.
-In the 1st scenario, one of the qubits, say, 2nd qubit interacts with the environment, and in the second scenario, both qubits interact with the environment.

-There are many theoretical models of environmental interaction with quantum systems~\cite{Book_NC}.
-For the purpose of the present work, the environmental interaction modeled by ADC has been considered.
-According to this model, when the $i$th qubit is in the state $|0\rangle_i$ (ground energy state), it does not interact with the environment.
-When the qubit is in the state $|1\rangle_i$ (exited energy state), the qubit jumps to the state $|0\rangle_i$ with the probability~$D_i$ by spontaneously emitting a photon, and it remains unaffected with probability $\overline{D}_i=1-D_i$.
+There are different theoretical models describing the interaction between quantum systems and the environment~\cite{Book_NC}.
+In the present work, we have considered the decoherence modelled by ADC.
+According to this model, when the system, say, $i$th $(i\in\{1,\,2\})$ qubit, is in the ground energy state ($|0\rangle_i$), it is unaffected by the environment.
+But, when the system is in the exited energy state ($|1\rangle_i$), the system jumps to the state $|0\rangle_i$ with a probability~$D_i$ by spontaneously emitting a photon, and it remains in the state $|1\rangle_i$ with probability $\overline{D}_i=1-D_i$.
 The interaction can be written as

-where $|0\rangle_E$ is the initial state of the environment, and $i\in\{1,2\}$.
-Here, $D_i$ is the strength of interaction between $i$th qubit and the environment.